limited Openings FOR NEW Clients

 Conflicts with children or grandchildren

 Therapy goals may be specific: behavior changes, relationship skill-building, ways to better communicate, eating disorders, or a better understanding of your gender identity.
-Therapy can also help reduce anxiety, build self-esteem, develop communications skills, and conflict resolution, or help them better understand their identity.
+Therapy can also help reduce anxiety, build self-esteem, develop communication skills and conflict resolution, or help them better understand their identity.
 The length of treatment depends on the complexity and severity of the area of concern.

 A goal could be to assist the adolescent in identifying what situations make them anxious.
 Identify triggers and consequences for the anxious behavior.
 Help them to define what their “anxious” behavior looks like for them.
 Develop relaxation techniques and desensitization strategies to help them feel more comfortable in situations that increase their anxiety.